 Affected pets act in the same confused and lethargic way that affected humans do.
 If your usually energetic pet doesn’t want to play, yet revives after being outdoors for a while, that could indicate a potential poisoning problem.

-If you notice any change in your pet’s behaviour (or your own health) that coincides with cold weather or putting the heating on, don’t assume it’s a seasonal illness and have your appliances checked.
+If you notice any change in your pet’s behaviour (or your own health) that coincides with cold weather or putting the heating on, check your appliances and don’t assume it’s a seasonal illness.

 A distinctive sign common to both people and pets are particularly red gums in the mouth.
 Other symptoms of carbon monoxide poisoning include one or more of the following: